Quickbase allows you to create custom reports in a variety of formats for your application. Common reporting needs include:

 Common project management reporting needs include:

 You can run reports to show you the tasks assigned to each person on your project team.
 You can accomplish this in a variety of ways.
-For example, your Project application contains a master Tasks table and a related details Resources table.
+For example, your Project application contains a parent Tasks table and a related child Resources table.
 Each Task record contains an "Assigned to" field that specifies which Resource is assigned to the task.
 You could create the following kinds of reports on the Tasks table:

 A table report which you sort by the "Assigned to" field.
 The resulting report contains a list of tasks sorted alphabetically by resource name.

 A timeline report in which you set Sort & group to sort or group on the "Assigned to" column.
 The resulting report contains a timeline of project tasks grouped by resource name.

 A line or bar chart report in which you view "Assigned to" resources on the x-axis and "# of Tasks" on the y-axis.
 You can then click any point or bar to view a list of tasks assigned to that resource.

 A pie chart report in which you set the Series to "Assigned to" and the Data Values to "#of Tasks".
 You can then click any section of the pie to view a list of tasks assigned to that resource.

 You can easily create a report to view the status of your project's tasks.
 For example, your Project application contains a Tasks table that has a multiple-choice text field for status (Not Started, In Process, Complete, and Blocked).
 If you run a table report on the Tasks table in which you specify to sort data by the "Status" field, you will see a list of all tasks sorted alphabetically by status.

 You can also create reports that show you only tasks of a particular status, such as a report of only Blocked tasks.
 Read more about filtering records that display in reports.